Skip to main content

 Steve Kinney

 I’m a software engineer, educator, and engineering leader based in Denver.
-Most recently, I spent a year as an Entrepreneur in Residence at Redpoint, where I focused on building agentic workflows and tools.
-That work included a durable agent execution workflow platform, an IndexedDB-based vector database that runs in the browser, a robust agent tool management platform, and an agent runtime embedded in a Chrome extension.
+Most recently, I spent a year as an Entrepreneur in Residence at Redpoint, where I built AI-native developer tools: Weft, an open-source durable execution platform; Tribunal, a platform for managing code review agents; Cinder, a component library for quickly prototyping AI interfaces; and an agent runtime embedded in a Chrome extension.

 That also shows up in my writing.
 Lately, I’ve been researching and publishing on agent loops, memory systems for AI agents, AI gateways and durable workflow systems, prompt engineering across the OpenAI, Anthropic, and Gemini APIs in this post, MCP Apps and AI tooling, and what it takes to run untrusted code safely.